 In order for your terminal to work correctly, the antenna or ODU must be installed in a location that provides a clear, unobstructed, line of sight to the satellite.
 Any objects such as building structures or trees may degrade the quality of the satellite signal.
-To determine where to install the ODU, you need to determine that you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.
+To determine where to install the ODU, you need to verify that you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.

-To determine the direction from your location to the satellite follow the steps below:
+To determine the direction from your location to the satellite, use a satellite pointing app, or power up the UT, allow it to get a GPS fix and then check the pointing information on the Web UI Home page.

-- Determine the latitude and longitude of the site and enter them into the Location Spreadsheet that is available on the Hughes BGAN support page: www.bgan.hughes.com.
-This will give you the compass direction and the elevation angle to point the ODU.
-Alternatively, it can be done by powering up the UT, allowing it to get a GPS fix and then checking the pointing information on the Web UI Home page. - 2.
-Unbox the Hughes 9502 and remove the ODU and cable assembly. - 3.
-Determine the location of both the IDU and ODU before starting to make sure that the IDU and ODU can be installed within the 10M cable length. - 4.
+- 1. Unbox the Hughes 9502 and remove the ODU and cable assembly. - 2.
+Determine the location of both the IDU and ODU before starting, to make sure that the IDU and ODU can be installed within the 10M cable length. - 3.
 Install the ODU with the installation hardware that you have chosen by following the instructions below.